February 14, 2016

 Essentially, you are guaranteeing your customer’s happiness and that reduces the next customer’s risk in choosing you.

-Do you have any other tips for managing review websites like Yelp?
+Do you have any other tips for Yelp management or other online review site management?